| (No

 but in a version more difficult than György Cziffra's, with lots of thirds,

 fifths and octaves.
-The left hand was made in less than one hour - it
+The left hand version was made in less than one hour - it

 This was my first work for the left hand - and almost a revision of Géza